Out of all the books I’ve read in my life so far, the first book I’d have to recommend to anyone is Atomic Habits by James Clear.

 New apps, things, or video games don’t create a new motivation, they are just one solution of many available to meet that underlying motive.

 “Your current habits are not necessarily the best way to solve the problem you face, they are just the methods you learned to use.
 Once you associate a solution with the problem you need to solve, you keep coming back to it — an explanation for why habits are hard to break.”

 Think again of your bad habits.
 Can you tell what your underlying motives might be?
 If you can, you may be able to find a new and positive habit that can meet the same motive and create the same positive feelings.

 Reprogram your brain to enjoy hard habits

 Changing your habits and routines are hard.
 You most likely have already tried to start new habits before and more than likely failed to keep at least one of them going.

-One method AH recommends to make habits less difficult is to reframe your thinking from “I have to go to the gym, to I get to go to the gym.”
+One method Atomic Habits recommends to make habits less difficult to adopt is to reframe your thinking from “I have to go to the gym, to I get to go to the gym.”
 This simple shift in belief turns burdens into opportunities.